Free life insurance quotes in minutes

 How can you use life insurance to build wealth?

-Life insurance can be used to build wealth across generations by providing a payout to your surviving loved ones.
+Term life insurance can be used to build wealth across generations by providing a payout to your surviving loved ones.
 The death benefit can be used to pay estate tax, as well as preserve remaining assets.
-In that sense, as an estate-planning tool, life insurance is more designed to protect wealth rather than to build it.
+In that sense, term life insurance is more designed to protect wealth rather than to build it.

-“If used properly, the [life insurance] proceeds can be accessed tax-free as a loan, and the interest rates are guaranteed,” says Bloom of Open World Financial Life Planning.
+“If used properly, the proceeds [from a permanent life insurance policy] can be accessed tax-free as a loan, and the interest rates are guaranteed,” says Bloom of Open World Financial Life Planning.
 “This enables the policies to act similarly to a low-return bond portfolio with minimal tax implications.”

 Just keep in mind that any outstanding loans will be subtracted from the death benefit if you die before paying it back.
 This means your beneficiaries would receive less money.

-It’s generally a best practice to consult with a financial planner and eventually a wealth manager to come up with a financial strategy that’s going to serve your needs when it comes to building and maintaining wealth.
+As a best practice, you can consult with a financial planner and a wealth manager to come up with a financial strategy that’s going to serve your needs when it comes to building wealth.

 References